Can I Compete at Nationals?

 All you're missing is a MAC Title!

-First let’s talk about State Queens, their titles, and how they are acquired.
+First let’s talk about Regional Queens, their titles, and how they are acquired.

-There are 4 types of State Queen titles available within MAC Pageants.
+There are 4 types of Regional Queen titles available within MAC Pageants.

-- State Queen: The State Queen title is awarded to the contestant who ranked 1st in her age division, for her State, at her State MAC Pageant.
-These title holders qualify to represent their home state when they attend the National Queen Competition held in Orlando, Florida over Thanksgiving week.
-Examples of these titles are Miss Indiana, Miss Florida, Miss Texas, Miss Wisconsin, and Miss Georgia.
+- Regional Queen: The Regional Queen title is awarded to the contestant who ranked 1st in her age division, for her Region, at her Regional MAC Pageant.
+These title holders qualify to represent their home Region when they attend the National Queen Competition held in Orlando, Florida over Thanksgiving week.

 - Open-State Queen: The Open-State Queen competition is open to anyone who travels from out of state to compete at a State MAC Pageant.
 The Open-State Queen title is awarded to the out-of-state contestant with the highest score in her age division.
 If there are no contestants from out-of-state in an age division, then the Open-State Queen title is awarded to the contestant in that age division with the next highest score after the State and State Nickname titles have been awarded.
 These title holders qualify to attend the National Queens competition held in Orlando, Florida over Thanksgiving week.
 Examples of these titles are Miss Lower Midwest, Miss Freedom, Miss Southwest, Miss Great Lakes Region, and Miss Southern States.

 - At-Large Appointed State Queen: The At-large State Queen titles are titles that are available for appointment.
 These titles are available for one of the following reasons; either we did not crown a State, Nickname State, or Open-State title at a State Pageant.
 Or we do not host a state pageant for that State, which leave all the titles for that state available for appointment.
-The appointment of Regional State titles is at the discretion of the National Pageant Director.
 Examples of appointed Regional Titles include but are not limited to Miss Gulf Coast, Miss Eastern Shore, Miss Emerald Coast, Miss Great Plains Regions, Miss Outer Banks Island, and Miss Delaware Valley.
-Visit this LINK to apply for your At-Large Appointed State Queen title today or contact firstname.lastname@example.org to request an At-Large Appointed State Queen title today.
+Visit this LINK to apply for your At-Large Appointed State Queen title today!

 Which Banner's in Your Crown Box?